Also known as:Alpha1-antitrypsin; A1AT; AAT

 Alpha-1 antitrypsin testing may be ordered when:

-- An infant has jaundice that lasts for more than a week or two, an enlarged spleen, fluid accumulation in the abdomen (ascites), persistent itching (pruritus), and other signs of liver injury.
+- An infant has jaundice that lasts for more than a week or two, an enlarged spleen, fluid accumulation in the abdomen (ascites), persistent itching (pruritus), and other signs of liver injury

-- A person younger than 40 years of age develops wheezing, a chronic cough or bronchitis, is short of breath after exertion, and/or shows other signs of emphysema.
-This is especially true when the person is not a smoker, has not been exposed to known lung irritants, and when the lung damage appears to be located low in the lungs.
+- A person younger than 40 years of age develops wheezing, a chronic cough or bronchitis, is short of breath after exertion, and/or shows other signs of emphysema; this is especially true when the person is not a smoker, has not been exposed to known lung irritants, and when the lung damage appears to be located low in the lungs.

-- Someone has a close relative with alpha-1 antitrypsin deficiency.
+- Someone has a close relative with alpha-1 antitrypsin deficiency

-- An individual has an affected family member and wants to know the likelihood of having an affected child.
+- An individual has an affected family member and wants to know the likelihood of having an affected child

-The American Thoracic Society recommends AAT testing when individuals are diagnosed with certain conditions such as:
+In their 2003 guidelines, the American Thoracic Society recommends AAT testing when individuals are diagnosed with certain conditions such as:

 - Emphysema at a young age (younger than 45 years old) and/or no obvious risk factors for the disease, such as smoking

-- Asthma that is difficult to treat
+- asthma that is difficult to treat

 - Liver disease with no known cause